Parental responsibility for education

 Right of contact

-Where there is a parental dispute, the family should be encouraged by the school to keep them fully informed of what is happening and provide them with any court orders that may affect school life, such as contact orders that may prohibit one parent from collecting the child or having direct or indirect contact with them in school.
+Where there is a parental dispute, the family should be encouraged by the school to keep them fully informed of what is happening and provide them with any court orders that may affect school life, such as child arrangement orders, that may prohibit one parent from collecting the child or having direct or indirect contact with them in school.

 Seek consent from the parent who cares for the child.

-Permit contact only if it is clear under the terms of a contact order or the parent who cares for the child consents and it is considered safe and reasonable to do so.
+Permit contact only if it is clear under the terms of an order or the parent who cares for the child consents and it is considered safe and reasonable to do so.

 If the parents cannot agree they should be invited to resolve their differences with legal advice rather than through the school, see Disputes between parents below.